top of page

 Embracing Love: Healthy Dating and Commitment for Men

-Ben Kerns and Ewduar "Ed" Campbell
+Ben and Ewduar "Ed" Campbell

 Join husbands Ben and Ed Campbell as they lead a heartfelt discussion on cultivating healthy dating relationships and nurturing Christian covenantal commitments within the LGBTQ+ community.
 This session will explore the intersection of faith and love, providing practical insights and guidance for building meaningful connections.
 With a dedicated Q&A segment, participants will have the opportunity to engage deeply and honestly. *This session is for men only who are gay, bisexual, trans, or queer.

 Ben and Ed have been married for four years and are actively involved in their church in Madison, Wisconsin.
 Both have served in ministry for over the past two decades.
 After Bible college, Ben engaged in church planting, youth ministry, and discipleship, as well as taught intercultural studies.
-Ed, who is from Columbia, also has experience in church planting, as well as prison ministry, and Christian education.
+Ed, who is from Colombia, also has experience in church planting, as well as prison ministry, and Christian education.
 Both Ben and Ed serve with the Bakos Project, as mentors for young LGBTQ Christian leaders.

 Darren Gloria Hagood_edited.jpg